vr-mahesh/Assignment_Stockapp_JSON/README.md

 # StockApp

-Stock app contains the data about the stocks like SNAP, VOD.L AND TWTR in Json format whixh will bw displayed in a table.
+Stock app contains the data about the stocks like SNAP, VOD.L AND TWTR in JSON format which will bw displayed in a table.
+All the data extracted from the URL by hitting a HTTP request to fetch the data.Returned response is in form of JSON which is used to build the table.
-This app provides a search feature to search the data wrt stocks individually and together by comma separeted values.
+This app provides SEARCH FEATURE to search the data wrt stocks individually and together by comma separeted values.

 ## Installation